Telephone Information Service

 We provide a confidential service and make every effort to safeguard your information.
 You do not have to tell the helpline worker anything you don’t want to, and you do not have to give your name or location.
 Any information you do give to the helpline will not be shared with any other organisations without your permission.

-We record the details of all enquiries securely and use this information to capture trends and help improve people’s experiences of health and care in Essex.
+We record the details of all enquiries securely and use this information to capture trends and help improve people’s experiences of health and care in East Sussex.
 The records of all enquiries are stored and destroyed in line with our data retention policy.

 The only circumstances in which the helpline will break confidentiality are if we believe a child is at risk or you are a vulnerable adult.
 We will explain during the call if we feel this is the situation and if we believe that breaking confidentiality is the only option to keep you and those around you safe.